LumKitty/StreamStartingTimer/README.md

 ```-c FileName``` Load a different configuration file instead of DefaultConfig.json
 ```-e Filename``` Load a different events file instead of DefaultEvents.json (see the events section for more details)

-While the timer is running, you can used the +30s and +1m buttons to add time to the timer, e.g. if you are going to be running late
+While the timer is running, you can use the +30s and +1m buttons to add time to the timer, e.g. if you are going to be running late

 If the application was started with ```-m```, ```-s``` or ```-p``` it will automatically close once the timer expired.
 If it is manually started it will remain open.